nachocaru/xaprb.com/content/blog/2008-03-11-how-to-install-and-maintain-multiple-wordpress-blogs-easily.md

 ### The upgrade procedure

 So, this is all a little complicated, right?
-What if I&#8217;ve forgotten how I did it when I upgrade next time, or what if someone else does it instead of me?
+What if I've forgotten how I did it when I upgrade next time, or what if someone else does it instead of me?
 I wrote myself a little README file to fix this.
-Here&#8217;s what it says:
+Here's what it says:

 <pre>This is how to upgrade Lynn's blog.